For information on the major and minor in ART please go to the Art page of this bulletin.

 Requirements for the A.B. in Art History

 - It is possible to major in Art and minor in Art History or vice versa.
-Minors who are not majors in either Art or Art History may take one course in the other discipline for credit toward the minor
+Minors who are not majors in either Art or Art History may take one course at Georgetown in the other discipline for credit toward the minor

 For course listings for Art and Art History see Schedule of Classes.